Isle of Wight

 In 2019, following extensive public consultation, Bass Coast Shire Council endorsed a design and development overlay specifically for the Isle of Wight site.
 Amongst others, they stipulated that any development would need to be a ‘landmark development’ displaying a ‘high-level of architectural design excellence’, also a ‘preferred maximum building height of seven storeys’.
 And that’s exactly what we set out to achieve.

-We’re proud that the proposed outcome is one that not only satisfies all objectives,
+We’re proud that the proposed outcome is one that not only satisfies all objectives, but is on track to exceed expectations.

 View the Design and Development Overlay (DDO) →